Santa arrives by speedboat to delight children at Llandegfedd Lake

 FATHER Christmas made quite an entrance as he arrived by speedboat to visit children at Llandegfedd Lake.

-Rudolph, Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner and Blitzen all enjoyed a well-earned break ahead of their busiest time of the year, as Father Christmas arrived across the water to greet the children following brunch at the visitor centre.
+Rudolph, Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner and Blitzen all enjoyed a well-earned break ahead of their busiest time of the year, as Santa arrived across the water to greet the children following brunch at the visitor centre on Saturday.

-After arriving, Santa set up in his grotto, where the children had the chance to meet him and share their Christmas wishes with him, before getting their pictures taken with him.
+After arriving, St Nick set up in his grotto, where the children had the chance to meet him and share their Christmas wishes with him, before getting their pictures taken with him.

 Each child also received a special hand-wrapped gift.